emiljdd/Tweepy-SparkTwitterI/README.md

 The SparkStreaming object will be created and we will set the update argument to 10 seconds.
 This translate to our bar plot being updated every 10 seconds.
 Our SQLContext object will be created with the using the argument (sc).
 This will allow for SQL queries on the data.
-A socketStream object will be created using our local IP address and the socket we used in the TweetRead.py script.
+A socketStream object will be created using our local IP address and the socket we utilized in the TweetRead.py script.
 Make sure these variables are the same in both the TweetRead and Pyspark script.

                ssc = StreamingContext(sc, 10 )
                sqlContext = SQLContext(sc)